kamaleshpati/rust-simple-blockchain/README.md

 It's better to launch 2-3 nodes in separate terminals via ```cargo run``` too to see how they will reach consensus.

-## Credits

-I've found this code and websites useful:
 * [Simple proof-of-work blockchain written in Rust](https://github.com/thor314/rust-blockchain)
 * Make your own cryptocurrency from scratch
   * [Code](https://github.com/nathan-149/CustomCryptocurrency)